 At one point in the "Ghandi II" scene, Ghandi slams a bad guy's head repeatedly into the roof of his Ferrari.
 When doing this on-set, it actually left a dent in the roof of the car, which caused great concern because it wasn't immediately clear if the damage to the car was covered by studio insurance.
 Fortunately, it was.

 Despite the fact that, since the beginning, roughly half of the material on 'Weird Al' Yankovic's albums has been original songs (using his own melody and not parodying an existing song - although often based on a known performer's style), he has not been widely known for his own creations.
-In fact, the theme song for this movie (also titled "UHF") was the first Al "original" to be released as a single.
+In fact, out of all 20 of Al's singles released up to 1989 (this movie's release year), only four were "originals" of his, with the fourth being the theme song from this movie (also titled "UHF").

 Following the bankruptcy of Orion Pictures in the early 1990s, this film was one of several that were stuck in "legal limbo" for several years.
 This is the primary reason that this cult favorite wasn't released on DVD until 2002.
 The DVD was a top-ten best-seller upon release.